 At the time of his session, the subject had dull back pain.
 As he relaxed and focused attention on the injury site, he felt local warmth and tingling initially, followed by a sharpening of pain, which then subsided completely.
 The sharper pain indicated a strong contraction and discharge.
 There was no pain when he left the office, nor had there been any by follow-up, six weeks later.

 This subject’s discharge was facilitated by a combination of 1) his own attention to sensation, and 2) light touch to the injury site from the practitioner.
-In some cases, the injury site cannot energize enough for discharge with the subject’s own attention alone.
-Therefore, it requires additional support in the form of physical contact from another person.
-Touch for this purpose is an aspect of the old-fashioned “laying on of hands” procedure.
+In some cases, the injury site cannot achieve pain discharge via the subject’s own attention alone; discharge requires additional support in the form of physical contact from another person, which helps the body to focus on the sensations in the injury site.
+Just as contact with emotional pain is needed for emotion discharge, focused awareness is also necessary for pain discharge.
 This use of touch is not manipulation or energy medicine.
-Rather, it is non-invasive behavior interaction.

 Case 2: This 30 year-old woman requested the Arneson counseling method, mainly for pain relief, presenting with chronic and often acute neck and back pain throughout, two years after her second car accident.
 She was a classical pianist, previously accustomed to sitting painlessly at a piano for several hours at a time.
 She had unsuccessfully attempted chiropractic, different forms of medical massage, acupuncture, and physical therapy, persisting with the latter two methods despite little relief.
 Importantly, she had a history of acute fear episodes, having suffered several traumatic childhood incidents.